y0unghe/yiwo/_pages/privacypolicy.md

 <br>

 ## How we use collected information
-Ceek app may collect and use Users personal information for the following purposes:
+Bleem app may collect and use Users personal information for the following purposes:
 To run and operate our Site
 We may need your information display content on the Site correctly.
 To improve customer service